 IMG research focuses on design, fabrication, characterization, and ultimately deployment of micro- and nanosystems for healthcare, energy, security, aerospace, transportation, consumer electronics, and other industries.
 Since its inception, IMG faculty have participated in 350+ sponsored research projects valued at over $150M (IMG portion is $72M).
 Of these, 279 projects (80%) were led by an IMG faculty member as PI, and 94 (27%) included more than one IMG investigator.
 IMG has also graduated 152 PhD students and published over 1400 peer-reviewed journal and conference papers.

-Founded in 1998, IMG has steadily grown in size, scope, and impact.
-Since its inception, IMG faculty have participated in 255 sponsored research projects valued at $87M (IMG portion was $46M).
-Of these, 200 projects (78%) were led by an IMG faculty member as PI, and 58 (23%) included more than one IMG investigator.
-Over the past five years (2012-2016), IMG has collectively averaged $3.7M/year in budgeted research, 34 journal publications/year and 18 conference papers/year, along with 11.2 graduated PhD students/year.
+Over the most recent three years (2020-2022), IMG has collectively averaged $4.4M/year in research expenditures, 42 journal publications/year and 27 conference papers/year, along with 9 graduated PhD students/year.
 IMG has a diverse track record of fundamental and applied research for government, defense, and industry sponsors.
 IMG’s research and graduate/undergraduate student training record have been fueled by true interdisciplinary research and strong internal and external collaborations.